-- (a) The amount of ice present, usually measured as tenths of the sea surface covered by ice; - (b) Ice thickness, referred to as stage of development, which is related to ice age; - (c) Form of ice, that is, whether it is fast ice or pack ice, floe size, and the amount of ridging; - (d) Ice movement.
+- (a) The amount of ice present, usually measured as tenths of the sea surface covered by ice; - (b) Ice thickness, referred to as stage of development, which is related to ice age; - (c) Form of ice, that is, whether it is fast ice or pack ice, floe size, and the amount of ridging; - (d) Ice movement (Sea-ice Information and Services (WMO-No. 574) provides more information).